✨ DOWNLOAD OUR APP - Use RCAPP

 What is NodeMCU

-This ESP8266 NodeMCU WiFi development board is more narrow and easy to fit on the breadboard.
-Also, the chip in this board is upgraded i.e. from ESP-12 to ESP-12E.
+This ESP8266 NodeMCU WiFi development board is narrower and easier to fit on the breadboard.
+Also, the chip in this board is upgraded, i.e. from ESP-12 to ESP-12E.

-Read our blog esp8266 vs Arduino, which compares the features of Arduino UNO and NodeMCU, two popular microcontrollers used in DIY projects.
+Read our blog post esp8266 vs Arduino, which compares the features of Arduino UNO and NodeMCU.

 • The onboard ESP8266 chip manufactured by Espressif Systems has an ESP8266EX core Wi-Fi SoC and a Tensilica L106 32-bit processor in the same chip.

-• It has 17 GPIO, 11 are usable( 6 are used for communication with the onboard flash memory chip) and some of them support PWM.
-This GPIO can be used to interface ESP8266 NodeMCU with the external environment through sensors and actuators.
+• It has 17 GPIO, 11 are usable( 6 are used for communication with the onboard flash memory chip), and some of them support PWM.
+This GPIO can be used to interface the ESP8266 NodeMCU with the external environment through sensors and actuators.

-• It also has UART, SDIO, SPI, I2C, I2S, and IR remote control peripheral interface.
+• It also has UART, SDIO, SPI, I2C, I2S, and an IR remote control peripheral interface.

 Specifications & construction of nodemcu